 Legacy DSG Servers may not support IP Multicast.
 Likewise, legacy IP networks may not support IP Multicast.
-These two facts create four operational scenarios, each of which have different solutions.
+These two facts create four operational scenarios, each of which has different solutions.
 These solutions are described in Table 5-3.
 Note that tunneling of IP Multicast over IP Unicast is a preferred solution over Address Translation as it is a more common and efficient practice when dealing with IP Multicast.

-DSG Server Network Strategy Capability Capability Multicast Multicast The DSG Server generates an IP Multicast packet.
+DSG Server Capability Network Capability Strategy Multicast Multicast The DSG Server generates an IP Multicast packet.
 The IP network delivers an IP Multicast packet to the CMTS.
 The CMTS passes the packet to the DSG Agent.
 This solution is the preferred solution.
-The DSG Server tunnels an IP Multicast packet in an IP Unicast tunnel through Multicast Unicast the IP Network to each CMTS.
+Multicast Unicast The DSG Server tunnels an IP Multicast packet in an IP Unicast tunnel through the IP Network to each CMTS.
 The CMTS terminates the IP tunnel and delivers the IP Multicast packet to the DSG Agent.
 This solution compensates for a legacy IP network that does not support IP Multicast.
 Unicast Multicast The DSG Server generates an IP Unicast packet.
 An external router to the DSG Server provides a Network Address Translation (NAT) function which translates the IP Unicast packet to IP Multicast.
 This router supports IP Multicast routing protocols and sends the IP Multicast packets to one or more CMTSs through the IP network.
 The CMTS passes the packet to its DSG Agent.
 This solution compensates for a legacy DSG Server which does not support IP Multicast.
 This solution allows the DSG Server to support multiple CMTSs.
 Unicast Unicast The DSG Server generates an IP Unicast packet for each CMTS.
 The IP network delivers the IP Unicast packet to the CMTS.
 Either address translation is done to convert the IP Unicast packet to an IP Multicast packet or the IP Unicast packet is forwarded in a multicast fashion on multiple DOCSIS downstream channels.
+This solution results from both a legacy DSG Server and a legacy IP network.

-Table 5-3 - Support Strategies for Legacy Network Equipment80
+Table 5-3 - Support Strategies for Legacy Network Equipment